hezp-will/Data-Analytics/README.md

 # Data Analytics

-This repository showcases the skills and concepts I’ve learned in the first course of the Google Data Analytics Certificate.
+This repository showcases the skills and concepts I’ve learned in the 8 courses of the Google Data Analytics Certificate.
 The course introduced key data analytics practices, tools, and processes, and provided hands-on experience with common tasks and tools used by junior data analysts.

 ## Course Overview